UAW Local 4123 Bylaws

 Section 9.
 Following each election, the election committee shall report in writing a canvas of the results of the election to the Joint Council and at Campus membership meetings.
 Election results will also be sent by email to Local Union Members and posted on the Local Union Website.
 No protests to election shall be considered unless raised within seven (7) days of the closing of the polls or at the next Joint Council meeting or Campus membership meeting, whichever is later.
 A protest must either be in writing, or made at the Joint Council meeting.
 If written, the protest must be actually received by the Local Union recording secretary before the deadline.

 Section 10.
-The membership may order a new election, either in acting upon a protest or in ratification of a recommendation of the election committee.
+The membership may order a new election, either in acting upon a ratification of a recommendation of the election committee.
 In the event the membership should order a new election, the matter shall be submitted to the President of the International Union, UAW, in accord with the International Constitution.

 Section 11.
 If any elected office other than President shall become vacant, that office shall be filled by election.
 If the vacancy occurs fewer than ninety (90) days but more than twenty-four (24) days before a regularly scheduled election, then the office shall be filled at the regularly scheduled election; otherwise a special election shall be held to fill the office.

 Section 12.
 A special election shall take place no later than forty-five (45) days after the office is vacated, except that no special election shall be held during the months of June, July, August, or September.
 If a position is vacated after April 15th but before August 16th, then the special election shall be scheduled for the month of October.
 The same policies and procedures shall apply to special elections and regularly scheduled elections.